rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

     +-----------------------------------------------------------------------------------------------------------------+
     2 rows in set (0.00 sec)

-What you get back are the commands needed to reproduce that user's permissions if you were to rebuild the server.
-The "USAGE on \*.\*" part basically means they get no privileges on anything by default.
-Then that gets overridden by the second command, which is the grant you ran for the new database.

 ### Summary

-And that's all you need if you're just creating a database and a user.
-We were a bit long on concepts there but that should give you a solid grounding from which to learn more.
-Good work.
+If you're just creating a database and a user, you are done.
+The concepts covered here should give you a solid grounding from which to learn more.

 ### Next section